mandober/bing-bash/README.md

 A parameter to a function can be passed by name or by value.
 * Array variables are always passed by name (without $).
 * Scalar variables can be passed by name (without $) or by value (with $, as usual).

 As a convenience, instead of passing a variable by value, possibly with quotations (e.g. `function "$var"`) you can just type `function var` to pass it by name.
 Naturally, a value can also be passed directly (`function "abcd"`), in which case there may be unexpected results if it happens that a variable by that name (variable called `abcd`) already exist.
 (Ah, the price for typing less).

 Since array variables cannot be passed around in bash (nor can be exported), they are always passed by name only.
-Trying to pass an array with `$array` will just pass its first element and passing an array as `${array[@]}` could work, but at the cost of having its indices/keys discarded.
+Trying to pass an array with `$array` will just pass its first element and passing an array as `${array[@]}` could work at the cost of having its indices/keys discarded; not to mention passing 2 or more arrays.

-## List of functions and their subroutines:
+### List of functions and their subroutines:
 (Some functions encompass functionality, that maybe should've been split across several functions, as subroutines)

 * `bb_typeof`